XiaoxiaoLi/getWikipediaMetaData/README.md

 getWikipediaMetaDataWithRedirection
 ====================

 Should be fairly similar to the Master branch.
+Differences are:

-Main difference withe the Master branch is at the preprocessing of the wiki dump part.
+* Main difference with the Master branch is at the preprocessing of the wiki dump part.
 This branch includes the wikipedia <i>redirection</i> pages.
 We set the categories of the redirection pages to be the categories they redirect to.

-This branch only cares about categories, not titles.
+* This branch only cares about categories, not titles.

+* File names have changed:

+ * The perlsrc/getTitleAndText.pl in the master branch is perlsrc/wikiDumpToTitleAndCategories.pl in this branch.
+ * The input, output file names are different

+* The buildIndex.java and searchIndex.java are slightly different because of the input/output file are different.